 Nerve Tumours UK Specialist Support

-Nerve Tumours UK is the leading voice for Neurofibromatosis support in the United Kingdom and we play a crucial role for anyone living with nerve tumours.
+Nerve Tumours UK is the leading voice for NF support in the United Kingdom and we play a crucial role for anyone living with nerve tumours.
 One way in which we maintain this position is by funding a network of Support Specialists.

 Our specialists are highly qualified professionals with a background in nursing, social work or occupational therapy.
 They all work from a hospital base in their region, and collaborate with many other professionals involved in the care of patients with nerve tumours.
 They provide an all-encompassing support service that follows an individual through all stages of their life.
-You can call our Helpline and ask for a referral.
+You can call or email our Helpline and ask for a referral.